wpilibsuite/allwpilib/simulation/halsim_xrp/README.md

 The `size` byte encodes the size of the data block, _excluding_ itself.
 Thus the smallest block size is 2 bytes, with a size value of 1 (1 size byte, 1 tag byte, 0 payload bytes).
 Maximum size of the payload is 254 bytes.

-Utilizing tagged data blocks allows us to send multiple pieces of data in a single UDP packet.
+Utilizing tagged data blocks allows us to send multiple pieces of data in a single transport packet.
 The tags currently implemented for the XRP are as follows:

 | Tag  | Description                   |
 |------|-------------------------------|